ewolff/microservice/docker/README.md

 You need to use the address http://172.17.0.9:8080/hystrix.stream of the Order App.
 The IP address can be found in the Eureka dashboard.

+If you are using Docker Machine:
+- Use `docker-machine ip dev` to find the IP adress of the virtual machine.
+Use this instead of `localhost` in the URLs above.
 - Use `docker-machine rm dev` to destroy the virtual machine.

-The following ports will be used on the docker host :
+The following ports will be used on the Docker host or your local machine:

 - 8080 for the web application
 - 8761 for Eureka